 Melissa has worked as a member of The Port’s development finance team, where she marketed The Port’s public finance programs and technical assistance services to real estate developers, brokers, accounting firms, incentives consultants, municipalities and other key economic development corporations to identify and vet suitable projects.
 Melissa serves as program director for the Greater Cincinnati Foreign Trade Zone (GCFTZ), the federal grantee of Zones 46 & 47 in Cincinnati and Northern Kentucky.

-Melissa is a member of Leadership Cincinnati Class 42, the Urban Land Institute, CREW Greater Cincinnati, and the UC Real Estate Roundtable.
+Melissa is a member of Leadership Cincinnati Class 42, the Urban Land Institute, CREW Greater Cincinnati, the UC Real Estate Roundtable, and is a member of the Business Courier’s 2015 Forty Under 40 class.
 She serves on the boards of NAIOP Cincinnati, the European American Chamber of Commerce, the Southwest Ohio Workforce Investment Board, and is a Hamilton County Environmental Action Commissioner as appointed by the Director of the Ohio Environmental Protection Agency.
-Prior to joining The Port, Melissa served as the Economic Development Administrator for the City of Hamilton, Ohio, during its most challenging decade of repositioning for recovery after losing legacy industry and thousands of jobs.

 Melissa holds a BA in Urban and Regional Planning and a BA in Geography from Miami University.
-She has also earned certification as a project manager through Xavier’s Leadership Center and is working towards her Certified Commercial Investment Member (CCIM) designation.
+She has also earned certification as a project manager through Xavier’s Leadership Center and is an adjunct instructor of Real Estate Principles at the University of Cincinnati.